alexa/ask-sdk-controls/doc/userGuide.md

 during construction of the `ControlManager`.
 The other is for the custom skill and can be used to localized skill-specific strings that are passed as props etc.

-1. To adjust the built-in localization data for the library controls, provide your overrides during construction of the ControlManager, as done for interaction model building.
+1. To adjust the built-in localization data for the built-in controls, provide your overrides during construction of the ControlManager, as done for interaction model building.
 2. To localize skill-specific strings, stand up your own i18n manager and use it when